-No significant impacts on the Kaupokonui River were recorded from the physicochemical parameters analysed during the mid-summer survey conducted in January 2020.
-There were no significant changes in the measured concentrations of almost all parameters downstream under low receiving water flow conditions, mainly due to the very high effluent quality occurring at the time.
+No significant impacts on the Kaupokonui River were recorded from the physicochemical parameters analysed during the mid-summer survey conducted in February 2021.
+There were no significant changes in the measured concentrations of almost all parameters downstream under low receiving water flow conditions, mainly due to the small amount of high quality effluent discharging at the time.